-Due to the condition of the existing pavement, do not allow traffic to run on a milled or surface planed portion of existing pavement for the interstate.
+Due to the condition of the existing pavement, do not allow traffic to run on a milled or surface planned pavement for the interstate.

 The surface type for HMA shall be 200 psy Surface Type A and must at a minimum include a subsequent intermediate layer.